promptfile/promptfile/CONTRIBUTING.md

 ## Contributing Bug Reports/Feature Requests

 Open a detailed issue report [here](https://github.com/glass-lang/glass/issues).
 Follow the issue templates to help provide the most amount of context to get help.
+There are two different types of issues:
+- Bug Reports: Please open a `Community Bug Report`.
+Follow the issue template and provide as much context as you can
+- Feature Requests: Please open an issue  to suggest a new feature.
+It's helpful if you can provide details on the problem you're trying to solve and how the proposed feature would work.
+This allows us to have a discussion to determine if the feature is a good fit for the project.